Five Victims Burned Alive During California Wildfires While Trying To Escape From Car

-As wildfires continue to rage through multiple areas in Northern and Southern California, more than 150,000 people have been forced to evacuate from their homes and the death toll is gradually rising as bodies are being discussed.
-Now, it is being reported that at least five people were burned alive while trying to escape from vehicles.
-According to authorities in Northern California, the people were trying to adhere to the mandatory evacuation order but due to the rapid speed of the fire, they were unable to do so.
+As wildfires continue to rage through multiple areas in Northern and Southern California, more than 150,000 people have been forced to evacuate from their homes and the death toll is gradually rising as bodies are being discovered.

+Now, it is being reported that at least five people were burned to death while trying to escape from vehicles.
+According to authorities in Northern California, the people were trying to adhere to the mandatory evacuation order, but due to the rapid speed of the fire, they were unable to do so.
 In fact, the fire was reportedly spreading so rapidly, firefighters did not attempt to intervene.

 During an interview with the Associated Press, Capt.
 Scott McLean of the California Department of Forestry and Fire Protection released a statement about the tragedy.
-It has been reported that the 20,000-acre wildfire has nearly destroyed the entire small town of Paradise, CA. Capt.
+It has been reported that the 20,000-acre wildfire has nearly destroyed the entire small town of Paradise, California.
+Capt.
 McLean confirmed the five victims’ bodies were found inside torched cars.
 The firefighters had reportedly given up on fighting the flames in order to help as many people get out alive as possible.

 “There was really no firefight involved,” said Capt.
 Scott McLean of the California Department of Forestry and Fire Protection.
 “These firefighters were in the rescue mode all day yesterday.”

 Photos: Wildfires have long been a fixture of the California experience.
 But not like this. https://t.co/g58mH5of70